This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Soft Enamel vs. Hard Enamel Pins: What's the Main Difference?

 If you’re new to collecting enamel pins, you’ve probably heard people talk about soft enamel pins and hard enamel pins.
-So what’s that all about and is one necessarily better than the other?

 hard enamel pins by the gray muse